-In accordance with the Directors Remuneration Policy applicable in 2024, the overall maximum limit of remuneration for directors for their duties as members of the Board of Directors, pursuant to the provisions of the Articles of Association of Banco Sabadell, is €5 million per year.
+In accordance with the Director Remuneration Policy applicable in 2025, the overall maximum limit of remuneration for directors for their duties as members of the Board of Directors, pursuant to the provisions of the Articles of Association of Banco Sabadell, is €5 million per year.
 This maximum limit includes the additional remuneration for the Chairman for non-executive functions.
 The remuneration is set each year within this limit by the Board of Directors subject to a favourable report from the Remuneration Committee.

-Board of Directors remuneration for 2024 was determined on the basis of the reports on director remuneration in Spain compiled by Spencer Stuart and the report entitled "La remuneración de los consejeros de las sociedades cotizadas" (The remuneration of directors of listed companies) produced by consulting firm KPMG, as well as a specific remuneration benchmarking report produced for Banco Sabadell by consulting firm Willis Towers Watson.
+Board of Directors remuneration for 2025 is determined on the basis of the reports on director remuneration in Spain compiled by Spencer Stuart and the report entitled "La remuneración de los consejeros de las sociedades cotizadas" (The remuneration of directors of listed companies) produced by consulting firm KPMG.

-Directors' remuneration in 2024 for membership of the Board of Directors is broken down as follows:
+Directors' remuneration in 2025 for membership of the Board of Directors is broken down as follows:

 - Fixed remuneration for belonging to the Board of Directors. - Attendance fees, for at most 11 ordinary meetings, with the possibility of collecting attendance fees for at most two meetings that they miss for justified reasons provided that they grant proxy in those cases.
 No amounts are payable for attendance at extraordinary meetings of the Board of Directors. - The Chairman receives additional fixed remuneration for performing his duties as Chairman of the Bank, of the Board of Directors and of the General Meeting of Shareholders, for acting as the Bank's highest representative, and for the special dedication involved in performing the duties of Chairman under the terms established in the Capital Companies Law, in the Articles of Association and by the Board of Directors in a group such as Banco Sabadell.
-Due to the organic or representative nature of these functions, they cannot be classified as executive functions but they require a considerable degree of dedication of a much greater intensity than that of the other non-executive members of the Board of Directors. - Additional amounts for performing the functions of Deputy Chairman or Lead Independent Director, for chairing or being a member of Board Committees, and for membership of any of Banco Sabadell's Advisory Boards.
+Due to the organic or representative nature of these functions, they cannot be classified as executive functions but they require a considerable degree of dedication of a much greater intensity than that of the other non-executive members of the Board of Directors. - Additional amounts for performing the functions of Deputy Chairman or Lead Independent Director, and for chairing or being a member of Board Committees.

-Non-Executive Directors do not qualify for the remuneration or benefits that apply to Bank employees, the Group's Identified Staff or Senior Management, they are not members of the retirement and savings or variable and long-term remuneration systems.
+Non-executive directors do not qualify for the remuneration or benefits that apply to Bank personnel, the Group's Identified Staff or Senior Management, and they are not members of the retirement and savings or variable and long-term remuneration systems.